 Emulated keyboard and mouse settings are available with Basic License, or with the 14-day trial.
 To open and manage them, you’ll need to press the view switcher icon that is on the right part of the main window.

-Starting with reWASD 5.5, we have implemented the Manual settings for all the sliders in reWASD.
+Starting with reWASD 5.5, we have implemented the Precise adjustment for all the sliders in reWASD.
 To activate the field, please click the wrench icon near the slider you wish to customize, then enter the desired value, and click it again to close the field.

 Mouse Sensitivity — helps you to modify emulated mouse sensitivity.
 It works both for digital (buttons) and analog (sticks and triggers) controls.

 Mouse Speed — permits you to adjust mouse speed only if your mouse direction is assigned to a digital control (to one of the buttons).
 Speed is static, the higher it is the faster your cursor moves.

 Mouse Acceleration — permits you to adjust the speed-up.
 This option takes effect only if your mouse is assigned to a digital control (to one of the buttons).
 Acceleration is a dynamical index, the higher it is the quicker your mouse will speed up.